harishkumar04/Devops-Maven-website-CI-CD/Building and Deploying a Web App in Cloud.md

 ## Launching an EC2 Instance

-Before launching the EC2 instance it is also important to choose the Region to avail the services properly.
+Before launching the EC2 instance, it is also important to choose the Region to avail the services properly.

 ### *1. Create a name for the web server* ###